NethServer/docs/administrator-manual/en/vpn.rst

 .. note::

- IPSec is not designed to connect single hosts but for net2net configuration, this implies two gateways on both ends (at least one red and one green interfaces).
+ IPSec is not designed to connect single hosts but for net2net configuration, this implies two gateways on both ends (at least one red and one green interface).

 Tunnel (net2net)